mattscilipoti/gyst/README.md

 ### Libraries
 ---
+<strong>As of 2011-05, "`require 'gyst'`" is a noop.</strong>
+You must require the pieces the you want.
+We'll turn this on once more pieces are available, otherwise we will probably break things with each release.
+Patch factory_girl to use :build, break stuff.
+Add 'db_null', break stuff.
+Simply by using "require 'gyst'"?
+Let's wait.

+---

 We are using "selective requires" for the libraries and scripts.
 Want everything, simply:
     require 'gyst' # (TODO) enables all the libraries and applies all the patches